sanka4rea/XinW_lab/content/members.md

 <br>

-Lina is in her 2nd year of PhD, devoting herself to applying bioinformatics into epigenetics.
+Lina is working on HTSanalyzeR2 and biomarker development.

 **Joint PhD Student with Cornell University.**